Bent's Old Fort National Historic Park

 Backstory and Context

 In 1846, the U.S. Army used the post as a staging base for their conquest of New Mexico.
-That summer, General Stephen W. Kearny and his Army of the West, rested at the fort before proceeding to overtake New Mexico Because of its reputation as a neutral area, the post was a natural meeting place for southern Plains tribes, U.S. officials as well as intertribal councils.
+That summer, General Stephen W. Kearny and his Army of the West rested at the fort before proceeding to overtake New Mexico.
+Because of the territory’s reputation as a neutral area, the post was a natural meeting place for southern Plains tribes and U.S. military officials.

-After Kearny and his men left the fort many wagon trains showed up and horses and mules ate too much in the fields.
-The company was not paid back what it was due and business with the Native Americans took a hit because they were cautious of so many white people being at the fort.
+After General Kearny and his men left the fort, many wagon carts showed up with their horses and mules eating too much in the fields.
+The company was not paid back what it was due and business with the Native Americans took a hit, because they were cautious of so many white people being at the fort.
 Many people flooded into the area killing the buffalo, ruining the water, diminishing limited fodder, and taking advantage of lumber.
-Eventually cholera broke out in 1849, proving to be too much for the fort after everything else.